Chris Glein Game Design and Life

 2) HATCH AN EGG

 You may spend 3 resources of any one type (you may substitute gold for any type).
-If you do, take a dragon card from the egg stack that has an affinity for the resources type you spent.
-Add the dragon to your nest.
+If you do, take one of the following:

 3) FEED YOUR FAMILY